Clayton Oliver: Early life

 As a child, Oliver started supporting the Brisbane Lions during their premiership years in the early 2000s.

+Oliver grew up in the Victorian town of Echuca and began playing junior football for Echuca Football Club.
+He later moved to Mooroopna Football Club to play for a team closer to his high school in Shepparton, which made it easier to attend training.

 He played for the Mooroopna Football Club senior side in the Goulburn Valley Football League in 2014 and he was awarded the Rising Star in the league, in the same season, he struggled to play in the Bendigo Pioneers side in the TAC Cup, playing only three matches.
-He moved to Mooroopna from Echuca in 2015 to be closer to his school, Goulburn Valley Grammar School in Shepparton for year 12, he was then encouraged to join the Murray Bushrangers for the 2015 TAC Cup season.
+He moved from Echuca into an apartment in Mooroopna for 2015 to be closer to his school, Goulburn Valley Grammar School in Shepparton for year 12, he was then encouraged to join the Murray Bushrangers for the 2015 TAC Cup season.
 He missed out on selection for the 2015 AFL Under 18 Championships for Victoria Country after suffering from osteitis pubis, and after a slow start to the TAC Cup season, it was predicted he would be unlikely to be drafted in the 2015 AFL draft.
 His initial plans were to study radiography at university from 2016 and then earn his AFL draft chance through the Victorian Football League (VFL).

 In July, Oliver was selected to play for the Richmond Football Club's VFL side, and after playing two matches for them, his TAC Cup form drastically improved.
 He was adjudged the best and fairest player in the TAC Cup by winning the Morrish Medal, where he received fourteen votes in the final nine rounds, and finished with fifteen in total, one vote ahead of Eastern Ranges forward, Darcy Crocker and Northern Knights midfielder, Jade Gresham, in addition, he was named on the interchange in the TAC Cup team of the year.
 He also won the John Byrne Medal as the Murray Bushrangers best and fairest player, finishing eight votes ahead of Murray Waite.
 After winning the Morrish Medal and John Byrne Medal, he was predicted to be drafted inside the top twenty-five of the draft.
 He was invited to the national draft combine, where he performed well in the agility test, 20-metre time trial, and three kilometre time trial, which elevated his draft chances to inside the top ten.
 In the weeks leading to the draft, he was labelled as the "draft bolter" and after the Melbourne Football Club showed strong interest in him, he was predicted to be drafted inside the top five in the days leading to the draft.